 Our group has been working in a number of specific areas:

-Trees and shrubs will help Glastonbury adapt to the effects of Climate Change.
+Trees and shrubs will help our community to adapt to the effects of Climate Change.

 2/ We have listened to members of the community about their support (and concerns) for additional tree planting on the Windmill Hill recreational area, Cinnamon Lane recreational area, Watts Corner and Sharpham Road.

-3/ We have spoken to Snows Timber, Tescos and other manufacturing and distribution businesses on the Wirrall Park about lessening the visual impact of their businesses through tree planting…..
+3/ We have spoken to Snows Timber, Tescos and other manufacturing and distribution businesses on the Wirrall Park about lessening the visual impact of their buildings through tree planting.

 5/ Mapping the community’s existing orchards / apple groves and talking to existing land owners to explore the potential of planting a new community orchard.

 6/ Corresponding with neighbouring parishes to help develop pollination corridors throughout our town and out into the countryside for the benefit of wildlife and bees and the health and wellbeing of all the residents of our community.

 7/ Using site photographs and Photoshop to visualise and record where additional trees could be planted to replace those lost to disease or development.